gpaux/Mediana/CaseStudy04.md

        method = "LogrankTest")
 {% endhighlight %}

-As shown above, the two tests included in the analysis model reflect the two-fold objective of this trial.
+As shown above, the two significance tests included in the analysis model reflect the two-fold objective of this trial.
 The first test focuses on a PFS comparison between the two treatment arms (`id = "PFS test"`) whereas the other test is carried out to assess the treatment effect on OS (`test.id = "OS test"`).

-## Evaluation Model
+## Define an Evaluation Model

 The evaluation model specifies the most basic criterion for assessing the probability of success in the PFS and OS analyses (marginal power).
 A criterion based on disjunctive power could be considered but it would not provide additional information.